 Content upgrades are very effective for lead generation.
 Bryan Harris, founder of Videofruit, is another creative digital marketer who knows how to add a new twist to a proven concept.
 In just one year, Bryan grew his online business to 10,000 email subscribers and grossed $200,000 in the process.

-A content upgrade is a simple strategy for increasing your email subscribers, by adding an opt-in subscription model within the content, not on the author profile.
-With this strategy, Bryan Harris has increased his email subscription rate by 62% from the usual 20-30% opt-in rates.
+A content upgrade is a simple strategy for increasing your email subscribers by adding an opt-in subscription model within the content, not on the author profile.
+With this strategy, Bryan Harris has increased his email subscription rate by 62%, over double the usual 20-30% opt-in rate.

 The content upgrade usually looks something like the image below, appearing within the article or blog post.